RexMortem/C_Course-Introduction/Session1.md

 If you don’t know what functions are yet, then just think of them as blocks of code.
 We will discuss them soon!

-3) Statements in C, like using the printf function, end with a semicolon.
+3) Statements in C, like using the **printf** function, end with a *semicolon*.
 This helps C read the program as semicolons tell it where one statement ends and another begins.

 ## Running C Code